Tommy Tanzer

 As a result of the Rockies' role in stonewalling Harrington and attempting to undermine his relationship with Tanzer, Tanzer sued the Colorado Rockies, Scott Boras, agent Jeff Moorad, agent Brian Peters, and writer Tracy Ringolsby of the Rocky Mountain News for tortious interference, fraud and libel.
-The suit against Ringolsby was dismissed, and Tanzer was ordered to pay legal fees totallying nearly $70,000 for his frivolous suit against Ringolsby.
+The suit against Ringolsby was dismissed, and Tanzer was ordered to pay legal fees totalling nearly $70,000 for his frivolous suit against Ringolsby.
 The other suits lasted four years and was settled for the result of nothing but a public apology from the Colorado Rockies for its wrongdoing.
 During this period, Boras, working on a contingency fee for the Harringtons, sued Tanzer for his inability to close the deal with the Rockies.
 That suit was settled in a three-way mediation, which included Lloyd's of London.
 Tanzer and his associates had encouraged Harrington to purchase a $5 million net ascertained, loss of skill policy from the insurance giant as talks with the Rockies broke down.
 At the mediation, when Boras became aware of the Lloyd's policy, the attention shifted from Tanzer to the insurance company.
 Within days, Harrington and Boras dropped the suit against Tanzer and agreed on a $2.5 million settlement with Lloyd's, which was tax-free, and was the equivalent to the amount Harrington would have received, after taxes, from the Rockies' $4.95 million bonus.
 However, Harrington did not realize the full amount, because of an agreement to pay Boras a 40% contingency fee.

 Soon after these settlements, Tanzer sold his company to Alan Nero's agency, CSMG, which, in 2008, was purchased by Octagon.

 Tanzer has remained in Park City, Utah, his home since 1978, where he spends his time working with a number of charitable institutions.
 He is the founder and chairman of Back to Our Roots, which raises scholarship money for local students to attend college.
 In eight years, Back to Our Roots has raised over $400,000 and helped 36 students go to college.
-Tanzer is on the board of the Park City Education Foundation and runs a mentoring program in conjunction with the school district's Latinos In Action program.
+Tanzer supports a mentoring program in conjunction with the school district's Latinos In Action program.
 He also serves on the fundraising board for Temple Har Shalom in Park City.